kimchi-project/kimchi/docs/API.md

       API.
 If omitted, a name will be chosen based on the template used.
     * template: The URI of a Template to use when building the VM
     * storagepool *(optional)*: Assign a specific Storage Pool to the new VM
+    * graphics *(optional)*: Specify the graphics paramenter for this vm
+        * type: The type of graphics.
+It can be VNC or spice or None.
+            * vnc: Graphical display using the Virtual Network Computing protocol
+            * spice: Graphical display using the Simple Protocol for Independent Computing Environments
+            * null: Graphics is disabled or type not supported
+        * listen: The network which the vnc/spice server listens on.

 ### Resource: Virtual Machine